saarang123/saarang123/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Saarang Srinivasan and I'm a competitive programmer and a data science enthusiast.
+My name is Saarang Srinivasan and I'm a senior at Purdue University studying Computer Science.
+I'm fascinated by problems and have a strong interest in machine learning and algorithms.

+I'm currently working on projects in the fields of program verification/synthesis and ML systems through my coursework at Purdue.
+I'm also researching the problem of repeated cake cutting in algorithmic game theory.

+I'm looking for full time or internship roles in software engineering from May 2025.

 <p align="center">
 <small>View Counter:</small><br>